reidmorrison/semantic_logger/appenders.md

 appender = SemanticLogger::Appender::File.new('separate.log', :info)

-# Use appender directly, without using global SemanticLogger
+# Use appender directly, without using global Semantic Logger
 appender.warn 'Only send this to separate.log'

 appender.benchmark_info 'Called supplier' do